ownermood2/dream/replit.md

 -   **Universal PM Tracking**: All user interactions in private messages are tracked for better targeting and analytics.
 -   **Rate Limiting System**: Three-tier rate limiting (Heavy/Medium/Light commands) with sliding window algorithm, developer bypass, automatic cleanup, and violation logging.
 Prevents command spam while maintaining smooth UX.
 -   **Quiz Management**: Complete quiz lifecycle management including /addquiz for creation and /editquiz for interactive editing with pagination, field-by-field updates, and audit logging.
 -   **Reply-Based Command UX**: Developer commands support context-aware replies for intuitive workflows.
-Reply to quiz messages with /delquiz or /editquiz for instant actions.
+Reply to quiz messages with /delquiz or /editquiz for instant actions (quiz ID embedded in poll explanation for persistence across restarts).
 Reply to any message with /broadcast to rebroadcast it, or /dev for contextual diagnostics.
 -   **Interactive UX Features**:
     - **Leaderboard Command**: `/leaderboard` displays top 10 quiz champions with medals, scores, and accuracy.
 Auto-cleanup in groups (3-second delay).
 60-second caching for performance.
     - **Post-Quiz Action Buttons**: After answering quizzes in private chats, users see 4 action buttons: Play Again, My Stats, Leaderboard, and Categories for seamless navigation.